How to Smooth Out PLM

 It all starts with having the right processes supported by the right system.

-As you’ve likely observed, processes can be tricky with products and it can take a while to figure out the best practices for your organisation…while you lose money with a few wrong turns.
+As you’ve likely observed, processes can be tricky with products and it can take a while to figure out the best practices for your organization…while you lose money with a few wrong turns.
 While experience undoubtedly helps, it’s even better if you have the right tools on hand to power up and support your processes from stage 1 of PLM.

 That’s where the right enterprise resource planning (ERP) software can make those early growing pains disappear.
-ERP basically serves as a nerve centre for your product development: it manages inventory, tracks sales, spots inefficiencies, smooths out scheduling and shipping while seamlessly integrating all of these processes.
+ERP basically serves as a nerve center for your product development: it manages inventory, tracks sales, spots inefficiencies, smooths out scheduling and shipping while seamlessly integrating all of these processes.
 The impact of having the right ERP system breaks down to important moving production parts such as:

 - Product information management